C-R-Kelly/CircuitSchematicImageInterpreter/README.md

+### OCR Component Identification
-### To identify a list of found components using OCR, first the components must be exported as individual images.
-For this use:
+**To identify a list of found components using OCR, first the components must be exported as individual images.
+For this use:**

 `io.exportComponent(image, Components)`